Published: February 20, 2024 | Last Updated: September 26, 2025

 Different ways Sardonic Humor can be seen in Film and TV

-It manifests in various forms in film and TV, meaning it can be seen in everything from the witty dialogue of a particular character to entire genres.
+It can be seen in various forms in film and TV, from the witty dialogue of a particular character to entire genres.
+Let’s look at some examples from film and television:

 Deadpan Delivery